Unit 10. Topic and predicative

 |do-fact1 speak-egr-fact2 PIn−3-nom-nom3a orangutan-acc-acc3 loud-acc-psu2.|

 |do-fact1 PIn−2-nom-nom2a ask-fin-fact2 ‘blue-acc-acc2’.|

 |lèR askÙla.||(topic nesting)||I’m starting to answer.|

 |lìl RìRjga.||He has stopped living. (another nesting)||He is dead (implying that he has lived before; compare this translation).|

 The example ‘I stopped talking about orangutans because of the noise’ only needs this kind of construction because of the persuasive object; the others (‘I’ and ‘orangutan’) are objects of ‘talk’.
-‘I stopped him’ and ‘I answer “blue”’ have me as the agent of the main predicate.
-Don’t overuse là.; if all objects can be assigned to the same predicate, it isn’t necessary.
+‘I stopped him’ needs a pseudo-desorption because ‘I’ is the agent of ending the movement rather than the movement itself; and ‘I answer “blue”’ is based on the same idea.
+Don’t overuse this kind of construction: if all objects can be assigned to the same predicate, it isn’t necessary.

 (receiving use of a verb of placement)

 An object in the case of the topic, including the corresponding partitive case, never needs a construction with là.; a bracket serves just as well.